Maxwell Jacob Friedman: World Middleweight Champion (2017-2018)

 On September 5, 2017, it was reported that Friedman signed a contract with the reinstated Major League Wrestling (MLW) to appear at its reunion event One Shot to compete in a match against Jimmy Yuta, which Friedman won.
 Friedman then became a member of the MLW roster as he continued his winning streak against Joey Ryan at Never Say Never.
 MJF suffered his first loss in MLW against Brody King at Zero Hour on January 11, 2018.
 He then participated in a tournament for the vacant World Heavyweight Championship at Road To The World Championship, losing to the British wrestler Jimmy Havoc in the opening round.
 Friedman went on to defeat Lance Anoa'i at Spring Break.
 He made his Fusion debut on the May 11 episode by defeating Fred Yehi.
 He continued his success with an upset win over Montel Vontavious Porter at Intimidation Games.

 On July 29, MJF defeated Joey Ryan to become the first-ever World Middleweight Champion at the Battle Riot special.
 Later that night, MJF participated in the namesake match as the No. 38 entrant and was eliminated by the eventual winner Tom Lawlor.
 On the August 10 episode of Fusion, MJF made his first title defense against Joey Janela in a falls count anywhere match, which he retained after Janela's on-screen girlfriend Aria Blake turned on Janela by hitting him in the head with a bottle.
 This led to Blake becoming MJF's valet.
 On the September 21 episode of Fusion, MJF and Blake defeated Joey Ryan and Taya Valkyrie in a mixed tag team match.
 MJF made his second title defense of the World Middleweight Championship on the November 9 episode of Fusion, where he successfully defended the title against Jason Cade and Jimmy Yuta in a three-way elimination match.
 On November 25, Friedman revealed that he had suffered a fractured elbow with a recovery time of 4 to 6 weeks.
-MLW later announced that the Middleweight title has been stripped from Friedman due to him not being cleared in time for his scheduled title defense at MLW's live Fusion December 14 episode.
+MLW later announced that the Middleweight title had been stripped from Friedman due to him not being cleared in time for his scheduled title defense at MLW's live Fusion December 14 episode.